 (b) any other change which reduces your obligations or gives you more time to pay.

-11.4 Payright will notify you in writing of a changes and when it commences.
-If Payright changes the amount or frequency of payment of any fee or charge or imposes a new fee or charge or changes the amount or method of calculation, number, frequency or time for payment of any repayments then it will tell you in writing at least 30 days before the change takes effect, unless the change reduces your obligations under this Continuing Credit Contract in which case you will be notified in due course.
+11.4 Payright will notify you in writing of a change and when it commences.
+If Payright changes the amount or frequency of payment of any fee or charge or imposes a new fee or charge or changes the amount or method of calculation, number, frequency or time for payment of any repayments then it will tell you in writing at least 40 Business Days before the change takes effect, unless the change reduces your obligations under this Continuing Credit Contract in which case you will be notified in due course.
+If Payright makes any other material change we will provide notice as soon as reasonably possible (and give at least 30 Business Days’ notice).
 Any amendment or variation of the Continuing Credit Contract does not give rise to a new contract.

 11.5 It is important that the contact details you have given are up to date.
-If they are not, Payright may not be able to notify you of changes.
+If they are not, Payright may not receive our notification of changes.

 11.6 Payright does not waive a right, power or remedy if it fails to exercise or delays in exercising any right, power or remedy.
 A single or partial exercise of a right, power or remedy does not prevent another or further exercise of that or another right, power or remedy.
 A waiver by Payright of a right, power or remedy must be in writing and signed by Payright.

 11.7 Payright may assign, novate, transfer or otherwise deal with its rights under this Continuing Credit Contract in any way it considers appropriate and without notice to you.
 You must execute all documents which Payright considers are reasonably necessary for these purposes

 11.8 You must not assign, novate, transfer or otherwise deal with your rights or obligations under this contract.